mobil-e-hub/meh/README.md

 The entity connects to the MQTT broker using the respective credentials and an ID in the UUID v4 format.
 After the connection has been established, the entity must send a message with topic `[project]/[version]/[entity]/[id]/connected` and empty payload.
 This allows the optimization engine to add the entity to its registry, e.g., for mission planning.
 TODO: Last will/`disconnect` message?

+### Terminal message before disconnect - [WIP]
+In the case of a disconnect - both deliberate or accidental -  a disconnect message with the topic `[project]/[version]/[entity]/[id]/disconnected` should be send by the entity.

+In case of an accidental connection loss the _Last will_ MQTT feature can be used to ensure delivery of this message.
+TODO: different messages for Deliberate/ accidental disconnect ???

 ### Updates of entity state
 Each entity is expected to send a message with topic `[project]/[version]/[entity]/[id]/state` and entity-specific payload whenever its state changes.
 During the execution of a mission, this should be a steady stream of messages for position updates, e.g., every 100 ms.
+In the following the expected payload contents for the different entities are explained:

 #### Drone state
 TODO